 - Sea level rise for coastal communities.

-- Stimulates insect outbreaks.
+- Insect outbreaks.

 Climate is a major factor in agricultural crop production.
 Plant growth is determined by atmospheric temperature, humidity, moisture, and nutrients (carbon, nitrogen, etc.).
 Crops are selected for compatibility with the local climate, and fluctuations may require a shift in production if temperatures change.
 Shown below are examples of how climate affects agriculture, drought, and other resources.

 - Increased heat compromises the health of farmworkers and others who work outdoors.

 - Though a slight temperature increase will result in higher crop output, a change beyond 3 degrees Celsius will decrease production (TIMM, 2015).